mcghem12/nexthol-files/index.rst

 #.
 Select the **Primary - Managed** VLAN for the Storage Network.

-   Each Files VM will consume a single IP on the storage network, plus 1 additional IP for the cluster.
+   Each Files VM will consume a single IP on the storage network.

    .. figure:: images/8.png